Child fares on London’s Underground, buses & transport 2018

 After 14 days the discount will expire and the Oyster card will charge full adult rate fares.

 The discount can be set on both regular Oyster Cards and Visitor Oyster cards.

-- Any Underground station, (including Heathrow Airport).
+- Any Underground station (including Heathrow Airport).
 Although there are no longer manned ticket offices at Underground Stations members of staff will be available in the ticket hall with the ticket machines.
-Just make contact with a member of staff to have the Young Persons Discount loaded onto the Oyster.
+Just make contact with a member of staff to have the Young Visitor Discount loaded onto the Oyster.

 - Victoria Station National Railways Ticket office

 - TFL Rail station ticket offices

 - You and your child must be together at the ticket office when asking for it to be set

 - One adult can get the Young Visitor Discount set for up to four children

 Child Rate Oyster Cards & Oyster Photo ID Cards